aghataquee/Timeline--App/README.md

 Task 4 Adding Typescript and updated css
 CSS updations for modal and removed parts of article which i had created before for html part.
 Below is the short description for typescript i have done in this project.
-Features:
+# Features:
-# Timeline buttons from 1977–2023
+Timeline buttons from 1977–2023

-# Image, title, description shown in a modal
+Image, title, description shown in a modal

-# Light/Dark theme toggle
+Light/Dark theme toggle

-# Responsive design (mobile/tablet/desktop)
+Responsive design (mobile/tablet/desktop)

-# Modular code using TypeScript modules like ts config.js
-# Converted ts files into js files to run in browser
-# updated styles.css removed unnecessary part like article section
+Modular code using TypeScript modules like ts config.js Converted ts files into js files to run in browser updated styles.css removed unnecessary part like article section
+# Project Structure
 timeline-app/
 │
 ├── data/